-At the end of the practising period, you need to submit a certificate from their supervisor certifying that the practising period has been completed.
+At the end of the practising period, you need to submit a certificate from your supervisor certifying that the practising period has been completed.
 If the Practice Management Course has also been completed, the Bar Standards Board will give you a Full Qualification Certificate.

 You then need to apply for a Full Practising Certificate to start to practise as a barrister.